rancher/convoy/docs/glusterfs.md

 # GlusterFS
 ## Introduction

 GlusterFS is a popular distributed network filesystem.
-Convoy can leveage GlusterFS to create volumes for Docker container, through integration with Rancher.
+Convoy can leveage GlusterFS to create volumes for Docker container.

-## Requirement

-1. There are GlusterFS services running inside Rancher.
-It can be deployed using "GlusterFS" catalog in Rancher.
-2. Convoy container would be deployed as a container inside Rancher.
-  * Convoy can be deployed using "Convoy-GlusterFS" catalog in Rancher, then configuration can be done through in Rancher UI.

 ## Daemon Options
 ### Driver Name: `glusterfs`
 ### Driver options:
-#### `glusterfs.rancherstack`
+#### `glusterfs.servers`
 __Required__.
-The stack name of GlusterFS resides in Rancher
-#### `glusterfs.rancherservice`
-__Required__.
-The service name of GlusterFS resides in the Rancher stack
+The server list of GlusterFS.
+Can be host name or IP address.
+Separate by "," without space. e.g. `10.1.1.2,10.1.1.3,10.1.1.4`
 #### `glusterfs.defaultvolumepool`
 __Required__.
 The default GlusterFS volume name which would be used to create container volumes.
 The GlusterFS volume would be used to create multiple container volumes.